saltstack/salt/doc/ref/grains.rst

 Syncing Grains
 --------------

-Currently grains can only be reloaded by restarting the minion.
+Syncing grains can be done a number of ways, they are automatically synced when state.highstate is called, or the grains can be synced and reloaded by calling the saltutil.sync_grains or saltutil.sync_all functions.